 The Registrar of Geographical Indications shall be the Controller-General of Patents, Designs, and Trade Marks appointed under sub-section (1) of Section 3 of the Trade Marks Act, 1999, or the Central Government can appoint such officer with the same designation to discharge the functions of Registrar.
 Furthermore, the register for documenting the recorded GI with the proprietors' names, addresses, and descriptions, approved users' names, addresses, and descriptions, and other matters relating to registered geographical indications (under Section 6 of the Act).

-Technology-driven innovation now necessitates e-marketing and online payment from the comfort of your own home, as well as the use of a cell phone to order goods at any time and from any location within a week.
+Technology-driven innovation now necessitates e-marketing and online payment from the comfort of your own home, as well as the use of a cell phone to order goods at any time and from any location .
 With the aid of an online portal, you can get everything shipped to your door, including GI Tagged items.

 The GI tag has proven to be a significant intangible property with a long-term effect on people's perceptions of product quality in relation to the country, area, or locality of origin.
 It offers benefits such as legal protection for the product, the prevention of illegal use of the product, the provision of a quality and standardized product, and the growth of product economic stability in national and international markets.